Analysis of adaptive two-grid finite element algorithms for linear and nonlinear problems: Preliminaries

 We will consider two types of PDEs in this paper.
-The first type is linear non-SPD PDEs, and the second type is nonlinear PDEs.
-First, consider the linear non-SPD PDE with homogeneous Dirichlet boundary condition
+The first type is non-SPD linear PDEs, and the second type is nonlinear PDEs.
+First, consider the non-SPD linear PDE with homogeneous Dirichlet boundary condition

 Here the coefficients $\alpha(x)\in\mathbb{R}^{2\times2}, \beta(x)\in\mathbb{R}^{2}$ and $\gamma(x)\in\mathbb{R}^{1}$ are assumed to be smooth on $\bar{\Omega}$, and $\alpha(x)$ satisfies, for some constant $C_1 > 0$, that